calimero-archive/docs/docs/getting_started/generate_token.md

 - **<MAIN_ACCOUNT_ID>**: is your account ID.
 For more information, see [Access account ID](/docs/getting_started/access_account.md)
 - **<SHARD_ID>**: is your shard name.
 For more information, see [set up your shard](/docs/getting_started/running_a_shard.md)

-3. The previous command will generate a new keypair and stored it in  `~/.near-credentials/` folder.
+3. The keypair created isand stored it in  `~/.near-credentials/` folder.
 Navigate to the `~/.near-credentials/` folder to access your keypair.

 ```
 cd ~/.near-credentials